Cmlsltnl/Accomplist/README.md

 What I Learned
 ==============

-MVC (or MVT in this case) Design Pattern
+MVC (or MVT in this case) Design Pattern, Django Templating, Django ORM
-Django Templating
-Django ORM